Thomas Wotton, 2nd Baron Wotton

 Thomas Wotton, 2nd Baron Wotton (1587 – 2 April 1630) was an English peer.

-Wotton was the eldest son and heir of Edward Wotton, 1st Baron Wotton, and inherited his father's title in 1626.
-In 1608, he married Mary Throckmorton, a daughter of Sir Arthur Throckmorton of Paulerspury, Northamptonshire, and they had three daughters:
+Wotton was born the younger son of Edward Wotton, 1st Baron Wotton.
+His elder brother Pickering died at Valladolid in 1604.
+In 1608, he married Mary Throckmorton (d.
+1658), eldest daughter and co-heir of Sir Arthur Throckmorton of Paulerspury, Northamptonshire.
+He inherited his father's title in 1628.